Who Are the Oregon Ducks' TV Announcers for the Rose Bowl?

 Fowler, Herbstreit and Rowe Announced As Rose Bowl Announcers

 The announcers for the 1st round and the quarterfinals of the College Football Playoff have been released by ESPN's Amanda Brooks.
-ESPN’s A-team of Chris Fowler, Kirk Herbstreit, and Holly Rowe will be on the call for Oregon’s playoff opener in the Rose Bowl on January 1st.
+ESPN’s A-team of Chris Fowler, Kirk Herbstreit, and Holly Rowe will be on the call for Oregon’s playoff opener in the Rose Bowl on New Year's Day.

 Fowler and Herbstreit will also be in action this weekend, and will call Saturday night’s first round matchup between Tennessee and Ohio State.